lab-cosmo/cluster-tutorials/FHI-aims/MAD-2/README.md

 ### Scripts

-Python script for reading an `xyz` trajectory file and setting up an FHI-aims calculation for each frame is available at `scripts/prepare_aims_input.py`.
+Python script for reading an `xyz` trajectory file and setting up an FHIaims calculation for each frame is available at `scripts/prepare_aims_input.py`.

 ## Extra Info